Welcome to the Edward Pauling's Governing Body.

 I joined the governing board in 2022 and bring experience from my role as Head of Academic Music in a local secondary school.
 I hold a PGCE and a Masters in Teaching and Learning.
 I am passionate about ensuring all children have equal access to a great education.
 I am also a keen classical guitarist and enjoy supporting the arts and performances at Edward Pauling.
 Additionally, I like asking challenging questions to help drive school improvement.

-Denise Parker, Co-opted Governor
+Mrs Denise Parker, Co-opted Governor (Looked After Children Governor)

 With over 31 years of experience in airline management and 26 years as a CIPD-qualified HR professional, I would hope to bring leadership, strategic planning, and people-focused expertise to the governing body.